Offshore Wind in California

 There are many factors and values to balance when planning for the development of floating offshore wind, including environmental, cultural, socioeconomic, regulatory, and economic considerations.
 California is home to one of the most diverse coastal and ocean ecosystems in the world, with over 1,100 miles of coastline, and the protection of coastal and ocean resources remains an important value.
 California is prioritizing actions and approaches to balance the advancement of a floating offshore wind industry and preservation of the unique and diverse ecosystems off the coast.

-In September 2021, the California Legislature passed, and the Governor signed, Assembly Bill (AB) 525 (Chiu, Chapter 231, Statutes of 2021) requiring the CEC, in coordination with the California Coastal Commission, the Ocean Protection Council, the State Lands Commission, the Office of Planning and Research, the Department of Fish and Wildlife, the Governor’s Office of Business and Economic Development, the California Independent System Operator, and the Public Utilities Commission, and other relevant federal, state, and local agencies as needed, to develop a strategic plan for offshore wind energy developments installed off the California coast in federal waters, and submit it to the California Natural Resources Agency and the Legislature by no later than June 30, 2023.
+In September 2021, the California Legislature passed, and the Governor signed, Assembly Bill (AB) 525 (Chiu, Chapter 231, Statutes of 2021) requiring the CEC, in coordination with the California Coastal Commission, the Ocean Protection Council, the State Lands Commission, the Office of Planning and Research, the Department of Fish and Wildlife, the Governor’s Office of Business and Economic Development, the California Independent System Operator, and the Public Utilities Commission, and other relevant federal, state, and local agencies as needed, to develop a strategic plan for offshore wind energy developments installed off the California coast in federal waters, and submit it to the California Natural Resources Agency and the Legislature.

 The U.S. Department of the Interior’s Bureau of Ocean Energy Management (BOEM) is responsible for overseeing renewable energy development in federal waters of the Outer Continental Shelf (OCS).
 Floating offshore wind energy projects are complex and will require close coordination between BOEM, the State of California, and other federal and local agencies and tribal governments.
 To help facilitate this coordination, the Intergovernmental Renewable Energy Task Force (Task Force) was established in 2016.
 The Task Force, which includes representatives from federal, state, local, and federally tribal governments, work together to identify opportunities for renewable energy leasing and development off the coast of California.
-Through coordination with the Task Force, and an extensive stakeholder outreach and engagement process (Outreach Summary Report, 2018 and Outreach Summary Report Addendum, 2021), BOEM is moving forward with further environmental review for leasing two areas, one off the north coast and one off the central coast, for additional evaluation of floating offshore wind development.
-These areas, referred to as the Humboldt Wind Energy Area and the Morro Bay Wind Energy Area, have the combined potential to generate up to 4.6 gigawatts of renewable energy.
 For more information on BOEM’s recent California offshore wind activities, please visit BOEM’s California Activities website.

 The CEC’s Electric Program Investment Charge Program, or EPIC, funds research leading to technological advancements and scientific breakthroughs supporting California’s clean energy goals, with a focus on providing ratepayer benefits, including reliability, lower costs, and safety.
 While floating offshore wind has yet to be launched in California, additional technological innovation and optimization can help propel the market and bring affordable and clean electricity to California’s communities.

-The EPIC Interim Investment Plan 2021 and Proposed 2021-2025 Investment Plan includes research designed to accelerate the market readiness of floating offshore wind.
+The EPIC Interim Investment Plan 2021 and EPIC 4 2021-2025 Investment Plan includes investment priorities for research designed to accelerate the market readiness of floating offshore wind, enable advancements in installation, operations, and maintenance methods, and develop best-available science and monitoring technologies for environmental assessment and impact minimization.

 In addition to offshore wind energy, marine hydrokinetic technologies can capture wave energy as another potential source of renewable generation.
 Much like floating offshore wind, marine hydrokinetics is an emerging technology with limited demonstrations to date.
 The U.S. Department of Energy is investing in research to support the design, testing, development and demonstration, of marine hydrokinetic technologies.